 Here are a few tips to keep in mind for hiring a designer for your ebook cover:

-1. Make sure you do your research on the designer, read through their testimonials, and see examples of their previous work.
+- Make sure you do your research on the designer, read through their testimonials, and see examples of their previous work.
 Bonus points if you can find testimonials that aren’t directly from the designer’s website.
-(Try searching their mentions on Twitter, for a starting place in your research.)
+(Try searching their mentions on Twitter for a starting place in your research.)

-2. Try to get those bundle deals to save yourself money.
+- Look for bundle deals to save money.
 (That said, look out for tacking on too many of those “extras.”
 For example, many designers offer add-ons like audiobook covers and the Photoshop file of your design—you don’t need both!
 It’s easy to format the cover into a square for your audiobook cover if you’re already adding on the Photoshop file.)

-3. Be open and communicative of what you want.
+- Be open and communicative about what you want.
 While being cordial is a must, your designer can’t read your mind!
-Practice being clear and direct with your expectations.
+Be clear and direct with your expectations.

-4. If you arrive at a disagreement on something, be sure to hear your designer out on their opinions.
+- If you disagree about something, be sure to hear your designer out on their opinions.
 After all, you hired a professional because they know more than you!
 That doesn’t mean rolling over for anything they think is best, but try to keep an open mind and appreciate the expertise you’ve paid for.

-5. If you’re happy with their design job, hire them again!
-Finding people you love to work with can be difficult in any industry, so keeping connections with people you like to work with can save yourself a lot of grief.
-It’s a big time investment to find someone new, and repeat customers can sometimes get a discount.
-That means it makes good business sense to try and find a good designer the first time.
+- If you’re happy with their design job, hire them again!
+Finding people you love to work with can be difficult in any industry, so keeping connections with people you like to work with can save you grief in the long run.

-6. That said, if you’re unhappy with the job they did or the interaction in general, don’t be afraid to shop around for someone else on your next project.
+- If you’re unhappy with the job they did or your personalities didn’t mesh, don’t be afraid to shop around for someone else on your next project.
 The cost-effectiveness of keeping the same designer doesn’t matter if you aren’t happy with their performance.
-It’s a balancing act.

 Next steps